 Walking and Running

-Did you know that daily walking and/or running are some of the most important steps in reducing your risk of heart disease, diabetes, osteoporosis and many other serious health conditions?
 You may be wanting to improve your well-being, or reduce your risks of health conditions, or simply to start a new hobby, so here are some easy steps to begin your walking/running routine!

 - Set realistic targets and goals.
 This could be a walking/running distance, weight loss (in combination with good diet), or seeing if you can improve your time running around the block.